 Dog’s aren’t humans.
 They’re programmed to lead, but if there’s a stronger leader, they’re programmed to follow.
 If that leader is suddenly missing, they’re programmed to lead.
 It’s Nature’s pendulum swing, and She does it in real time.
 It’s always changing.
 It never stops.

 Dog’s behaviors are black and white—lead or follow.
 If you’re not leading, they lead.
 If they’re leading, then you’re their follower: you don’t want that.

 It’s easy, but it’s hard; it’s hard, but it’s easy.
 The first time is always the hardest and usually takes the longest.
 That’s generally true for you and your dog.
 Your dog gets it immediately.
 The human takes a bit longer!

 It’s about being a calm, patient leader—calm patience always wins.
 Your dog will sense that, she’ll detect when you’re expressing that and living that, and your calm patience will trigger Nature’s triggers to submit.

 Submission is her job.
 Submission is the job you give her when you act calmly and patiently.
 Dogs like that; dogs want that.
 She has to know that she’s safe, protected, taken care of, and has a leader who’s consistently calm and patient.
 You win through being calm and patient.
 She wins when you’re being calm and patient, and an upward spiral starts that continues to get better and better as you both move forward, and grow, and learn about each other.

-Positive, non-aggressive, mobile training, is usually provided at your home for your convenience, in Henderson and Las Vegas.
-Live, remote video clients across the globe using Google Duo.
+Positive, non-aggressive, mobile training, is usually provided at your home for your convenience, in Henderson, Las Vegas, and anywhere around the world—I train live, across the globe, through remote video, using Google Duo.
 Contact The DOuGTrainer at , choose Contact from the menu, or go to the Contact page.